xlassix/chamsmobile-test/README.md

 # Chamsmobile

-This repository contains the Chamsmobile project, a simple banking application developed as part of the Kegow interview process.
+This repository contains the Chamsmobile project, a simple banking application.
 The application consists of both frontend and backend components, enabling users to perform various banking operations.

 ### Application Features